The History of Scouts

 Scouting is an old tradition- one that predates civilization.
 In fact, one can argue that scouting gave birth to society.
 Without the expansive natures of a bold few, men would still be living in caves.
 In primitive times, men scouted for food and water.
 But as agricultural techniques were mastered, scouting took on a new a form.

 Early scouts were colonizers- men looking for booty and tributes.
-These scouts were ferocious and scrupulous.
+These scouts were ferocious and without pity.
 One can think of Christopher Columbus as popular example.

 We all have a dark past.
 Early scouts were colonizers.

-As time went on, blunt colonization became unpopular and as the industrial roared, scouting took on a new form.
+As time went on, blunt colonization became unpopular and as the industrialization roared, scouting took on a new form.
 Men began to scout countries using a more scientific approach.
 They surveyed the land, examined its raw materials, then exploited such findings.
 A good example is John Rhodes, a British scout who founded the diamond company DeBeers.
-Through clever propaganda and resource monopoly, Debeers convinced the public that diamonds were scarce.
+Through clever propaganda and resource monopoly, Debeers convinced the public that diamonds were scarce, shooting prices up.

 The famous Rhodes scholarship was founded by the scout John Rhodes.